angular/components/src/cdk/testing/test-harnesses.md

 #### Accessing elements outside of the component's host element

 There are times when a component harness might need to access elements outside of its corresponding component's host element.
-A good example of this are the components that use the [CDK overlay](https://material.angular.io/cdk/overlay/overview).
+Some good examples of this are the components that use the [CDK overlay](https://material.angular.io/cdk/overlay/overview).
 The CDK overlay creates an element that is attached directly to the body, outside of the component's host element.
 In this case, `ComponentHarness` provides a method that can be used to get a `LocatorFactory` for the root element